Don’t Gamble with Vendor Risk Management

 In addition to determining how data flows for all of your vendors within your organization, assess any data transfer risk based on where your vendors’ systems are hosted and the location of individuals whose data is being processed to ensure appropriate safeguards for international data transfers.

-Ongoing Monitoring of Vendors
+Ongoing monitoring of vendors

 As always, nothing stays static for very long, and your organization may need to actively monitor vendor partners for any changes in data risk to the company.
 Some vendors may even need in-person reviews annually.